aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

 ## Dependent and Independent Variables

-* So far you’ve been studying input and output/target variables.
-Commonly, the input variable is known as independent variable and target variable is known as dependent variable.
+* So far, you've been studying input and output/target variables.
+Commonly, the input variable is known as the independent variable, and the target variable is known as the dependent variable.
-* In nutshell, our target variable is nothing but a dependent variable.
+* In a nutshell, our target variable is nothing but a dependent variable.
 Why dependent?
-Because the values of this variable are dependent on other variables (i.e. input variables)
+Because the values of this variable are dependent on other variables (i.e., input variables)
 * And, our input variables are known as independent variables.
 Here the values of these variables are not dependent on any other variables.

-Let’s look at some examples to learn more about them!
+Let's look at some examples to learn more about them!

 * Look at the Standard Metropolitan Areas Data below.
-In the dataset we might be curious to predict “crime_rate” in future, so that becomes our target variable (dependent variable) and rest of the variables become input variables (independent variables) for building a machine learning model.
+In the dataset, we might be curious to predict "crime_rate" in the future, so that becomes our target variable (dependent variable) and the rest of the variables become input variables (independent variables) for building a machine learning model.